tdg5/stats-learning-notes/chapter-10-unsupervised-learning.md

 #### Hierarchical clustering

 One disadvantage of K-means clustering is that it requires $$ K $$ to be stated in advance.
-Hierarchical clustering has the advantage over K-means clustering that it does not require committing to a particular choice of $$ K $$ and in addition, it results in a tree-based representation of the observations called a dendrogram.
+[Hierarchical clustering][glossary-hierarchical-clustering] has the advantage over K-means clustering that it does not require committing to a particular choice of $$ K $$ and in addition, it results in a tree-based representation of the observations called a [dendrogram][glossary-dendrogram].

+![Example dendrogram][dendrogram]

-The most common type of hierarchical clustering is bottom-up or agglomerative clustering in which the dendrogram is built starting from the leaves and combining clusters up to the trunk.
+The most common type of hierarchical clustering is bottom-up or [agglomerative clustering][glossary-agglomerative-clustering] in which the dendrogram is built starting from the leaves and combining clusters up to the trunk.
 Based on this, it is not hard to see that the earlier observations or branches fuse together, the more similar they are.
 Observations that fuse later, near the top of the tree, can be quite different.
 The height at which two observations fuse together is indicative of how different the observations are.

 No conclusions about similarity should be made from horizontal proximity as this can vary.